livvrrs/bankingSystem/README.md

 # 💰 Banking System - Database

-This project implements a simple banking system using MySQL to manage data.
+This academic project implements a simple banking system using MySQL to manage data.

 ## Database Structure